Coalition of Franchisee Associations

 There are major things happening today, echos from the late 1990s, that management is either ignorant of or chooses to ignore:

 New store growth: We’ve discussed this many times.
 In the 1990s, management sought to convince investors that McDonald’s was still a growth company.
 New store growth was “accelerated”.
-Canbibiliaztion became the word of the decade.
+Cannibalization became the word of the decade.
 McDonald’s Owner/Operators shared in the blame because, being starved for new stores, they eagerly opened any new location corporate came up with.

 Major new sandwich introduction: Convinced that “consumer tastes have changed,” management bet the farm on the Arch Deluxe.
 Not only was the product uninteresting, but a complete change in McDonald’s advertising style was a flop with the American consumer.